 Back Pain: Walk This Way

-For a lot of my patients, being able to walk around town with friends for the afternoon without their back hurting is all they want.
+For a lot of my patients, being able to walk around with friends for the afternoon without their back hurting is all they want.

 Before getting their back pain sorted, they will often choose to just not go out at all through fear of irritating their symptoms.